-Asian shares mixed after S&P 500 hits all-time high
+Global markets dip as week of earnings, reports heats up

 Despite Monday’s rally, the market could be in for some volatility this week as some 156 companies in the S&P 500 are scheduled to issue their quarterly results this week.

-Google’s parent Alphabet reported results after the close of the market Monday.
-The company’s revenue exceeded Wall Street expectations but profits fell short.
-The stock dropped nearly 2% in after-hours trading.

-European markets got a boost Monday after the European Union agreed to give Britain a three-month extension for its planned departure from the 28-member trading bloc.
-It had been set to leave on Oct.
-31. The extension gives both sides more time to make a deal that will cover trade and other issues.

-Benchmark crude oil lost 28 cents to $55.53 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark crude oil lost 82 cents to $54.99 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 85 cents to settle at $55.81 a barrel on Monday.

-Brent crude oil, the international standard, dropped 23 cents to close at $61.02 a barrel.
+Brent crude oil, the international standard, dropped 65 cents to close at $60.60 a barrel.